 If you’re planning on applying for FAFSA (a.k.a., the Free Application for Federal Student Aid) for 2018-2019, there are a few changes you should be aware of.

-We spoke to John Haggerty, the assistant director of financial aid at Swarthmore College, to find out what students and parents need to know for the coming year.
+We spoke to John Haggerty, financial aid expert, to find out what students and parents need to know for the coming year.

 John had two important pieces of advice right out of the gate.